The Dark Element

-The Dark Element is a Swedish symphonic metal band formed by former Nightwish vocalist Anette Olzon and former Sonata Arctica guitarist Jani Liimatainen.
+The Dark Element is a symphonic metal band formed by Swedish vocalist and former Nightwish member Anette Olzon and Finnish guitarist and former Sonata Arctica member Jani Liimatainen.

 History

 In 2016, Frontiers Records offered Jani Liimatainen to record and publish a new album.
 Liimatainen had then thought that he was going to work with a female vocalist, because the singers of his previous projects had been men.
 Frontiers soon informed him that Anette Olzon would be the one.
 Also included on this album are some new songs from 2004, never used before.

 The project was announced on 29 August 2017.
 The debut self-titled album was released on 10 November 2017, recorded with bassist Jonas Kuhlberg and drummer Jani Hurula (members of Cain's Offering).

 The Dark Element gave its first show at the Sweden Rock Festival on 7 June 2018.

 Their second album, Songs the Night Sings was released on 8 November 2019, recorded with new drummer Rolf Pilve (Stratovarius).

 On 8 September 2025, Olzon confirmed that The Dark Element has been put on hold.